sarisabban/VaxDesign/README.md

 * FROM = The start of the target site
 * TO = The end of the target site
 * SCAFFOLD = The protein scaffold structure generated from the Scaffold.py script
+* CHOICE = Choose between fixbb ot flxbb RosettaDesign
 * USERNAME = The [Robetta server](http://robetta.org/) username to generate and download the *Abinitio* fragment files and the PSIPRED secondary structure prediction file

 Example:

-`python3 VexDesign.py -p 2y7q A B 420 429 scaffold.pdb`
+`python3 VexDesign.py -p 2y7q A B 420 429 scaffold.pdb fixbb siwa2`

 Calculation time is about 72 hours on a normal desktop computer.
 Access to the internet is a requirement since the VexDesign.py script will be sending and retrieving data from some servers.